 In the email there’ll be a verification code and a link.
 Follow the link and paste the code to complete the domain validation process.

 This requires you to upload a certain text file onto your web server or control panel.
+This method is not available for Wildcard SSLs.
 You can download the file from your SSLs.com account.
 Then put it into a specific directory of your website as follows:

 - Open document root directory for the domain name.